wailord284/Alexs-Arch-Installer/README.md

 - LXDM display manager with Archlinux theme
 - Large amount of sysctl.d/ configs gathered from the Arch wiki to increase performance and stability
 - Xorg keybind (Control + Alt + Backspace) to return to login screen
-- Add the Archlinuxcn repository for additional software
+- Add the Archlinuxcn and chaotic-aur repository for additional software
+- D-Bus-Broker over traditional D-Bus for higher performance and reliability
 - Bash changes:
     * Custom .inputrc to add color and improve tab completion
     * Add colored output to ls (installed ls-colors-git)